This easy oven roasted turkey breast is a flavor-packed smaller dish alternative to a whole turkey for Thanksgiving!

-I’ve also provided plenty of tips to make sure you get PERFECTLY cooked, tender, juicy turkey breast, without ever running the risk of over-cooking and drying out the meat.
+I provide loads of tips to achieve PERFECTLY cooked, tender, juicy, succulent, oven roasted turkey breast.
+Without ever running the risk of over-cooking or drying out the meat.

 It’s Thanksgiving week in The Flavor Bender household! 🙂

 Which means I’m sharing some of my favorite Thanksgiving recipes with you guys this week!
 If you’re looking for more amazing turkey breast recipes (and whole bird alternatives), you can check out my perfect slow cooker turkey breast as well, and for something a little fancier, learn how to make a turkey roll (turkey roulade)!

 If your family is small (like mine), and a whole turkey is just too much food, OR if you want extra turkey for a smaller group and a whole second bird is too much, a smaller turkey breast roast like this is absolutely perfect.